NVIDIA/aistore/README.md

 MacOS/Darwin is also supported, albeit for development only.
 Certain capabilities related to querying the state-and-status of local hardware resources (memory, CPU, disks) may be missing, which is why we **strongly** recommend Linux for production deployments.

-## Getting Started
+## Local Playground

-AIStore runs on commodity Linux machines with no special hardware requirements whatsoever.
-Deployment [options](deploy) are practically unlimited and include a spectrum with bare-metal (Kubernetes) clusters of any size, on the one hand, and a single Linux or Mac host, on the other.

-> It is expected, though, that within a given cluster all AIS target machines are identical, hardware-wise.
+For production deployments, please refer to [this folder](deploy/prod) and, in particular, its [Kubernetes](deploy/prod/k8s) subfolder.

-Assuming that [Go](https://golang.org/dl/) is already installed, the remaining getting-started steps are:
+Assuming that [Go](https://golang.org/dl/) toolchain is already installed, the steps to deploy AIS locally on a single (development) machine:

 ```console
 $ cd $GOPATH/src